DFE-Digital/bat-design-history/app/posts/teacher-success/2025-08-11-launching-the-service.md

 ---
-title: Launching the private beta of Teacher Success
+title: Launching the private beta of Get ready to teach
-description: We recently launched the private beta of Schools Digital’s new Teacher Success service.
+description: We recently launched the private beta of Schools Digital’s new Get ready to teach service.
 date: 2025-08-11
 tags:
   - trainees